khJubayer/WAZUH-SIEM-SETUP/README.md

-# Wazuh SIEM Deployment Guide
+# Wazuh SIEM SETUP Guide

 > A step-by-step guide to provisioning an Ubuntu 22.04 virtual machine, deploying the Wazuh security platform, and accessing the environment remotely via PuTTY.
 >